yuvalk/enhancements/enhancements/network/communication-matrix.md

 What are the caveats to the implementation?
 What are some important details that didn't come across above.
 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.

+##

+## origin test to compare matrix with listening ports impl

+## origin test to block anything that is not in matrix impl

 ### Risks and Mitigations